FusionAuth/gdpr.js/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/inversoft/gdpr.js/issues) here on GitHub.
+[Open a new issue](https://github.com/fusionauth/gdpr.js/issues) here on GitHub.

 ## About

 This library was written by [Brian Pontarelli](https://www.linkedin.com/in/voidmain/) and the [Inversoft team](https://www.inversoft.com).
-Our [Passport product](https://www.inversoft.com/products/identity-user-management) is a GDPR compliant Customer Identity and Access Management platform (CIAM).
+[FusionAutth](https://fusionauth.io) is a GDPR compliant Customer Identity and Access Management platform (CIAM).
 If you are looking for a company that can help you with GDPR or provides awesome software, check us out.

 ## Copyright and License

-Copyright 2018 Inversoft Inc. Code released under the [Apache 2](https://github.com/inversoft/gdpr.js/blob/master/LICENSE) license.
+Copyright 2018 Inversoft Inc. Code released under the [Apache 2](https://github.com/fusionauth/gdpr.js/blob/master/LICENSE) license.